 Chimney breasts and fireplaces

 Repair category N/A

-Notes
+Notes Not applicable.

 Internal decorations

 Repair category 1

-Notes The property is in reasonable decorative order.
+Notes The property is in fresh decorative order.

 Cellars

 Repair category N/A

-Notes
+Notes Not applicable.

+Electricity

+Repair category 1

-Repair category 2 to p regi The and occions e electrical installation is of mixed age with limited socket numbers noted rinciple rooms, and the system should be checked as a precaution by a stered electrician and upgraded if necessary Institution of Engineering Technology recommends that inspections testings are undertaken at least every five years and on a change of upancy.
-It should be appreciated that only the most recently structed or re-wired properties will have installations which fully comply a IET regulations.
+Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.